-Finally, the S/PDIF In option may be used to operate the Delta 66 at non-standard sample rates.
-When this option is selected, the Delta 66's sample rate will automatically match that of the incoming S/PDIF data stream.
+Finally, the S/PDIF In and TDIF Clk options may be used to operate the Delta TDIF at non-standard sample rates.
+When one of these two options is selected, the Delta TDIF's sample rate will automatically match that of the incoming S/PDIF or TDIF data stream.

-NOTE: When the S/PDIF In is selected as the master clock source, the Delta 66 mixer's frequency response will be affected by whatever sample rates you inject at the S/PDIF In.
+NOTE: When either the S/PDIF or TDIF In is selected as the master clock source, the Delta TDIF mixer's frequency response will be affected by whatever sample rates you inject at the S/PDIF or TDIF In.
 This is because (1) the digital mixer operates at the same sample rate as the rest of the board, and (2) sample rate and frequency response are directly correlated.

-Using the Delta 66 with your Software Application
+Using the Delta TDIF with your Music Software Application

-Once the Delta 66's hardware and driver software are properly installed, it is ready for use with your music application software.
-Some of these applications may require you to highlight or enable the Delta 66 drivers within the program, and others may have a utility that analyzes or profiles the audio cards in your system and enables the drivers.
-Your software should have an audio device driver setup page.
+Once the Delta TDIF's hardware and driver software are properly installed, it is ready for use with your music application software.
+Some of these applications may require you to highlight or enable the Delta TDIF drivers within the program, and others may have a utility that analyzes or profiles the audio cards in your system and enables the drivers.
+Your software should have an audio device driver setup page, as well as a MIDI driver setup page.

-WINDOWS MME AUDIO INPUT DEVICES: All Delta 66 analog and S/PDIF inputs may be used simultaneously for a total of 6 input channels.
-Within your software application(s), the names of the Delta 66 audio input devices are:
+WINDOWS MME AUDIO INPUT DEVICES: All of the Delta TDIF card's TDIF inputs, plus either the Analog or S/PDIF In, may be used simultaneously for a total of 10 input channels.
+Within your software application(s), the names of the Delta TDIF audio input devices are:

-PCM In 1/2 Delta-66 PCM In 3/4 Delta-66 S/PDIF In Delta-66 Mon.Mixer Delta-66
+PCM In 1/2 Delta-TDIF PCM In 3/4 Delta-TDIF PCM In 5/6 Delta-TDIF PCM In 7/8 Delta-TDIF SP/ANA In Delta-TDIF Mon.
+Mixer Delta-TDIF

-The PCM In devices allow recording a stereo stream directly from the specified analog input pairs.
-The S/PDIF In device allows you to record a stereo stream directly from the S/PDIF input.
-The Mon.Mixer device allows stereo recording from the digital "monitor" mixer built-into the Delta 66.
-The audio data recorded from this device is the mix of input and output streams set up in the Delta Control Panel software (see Delta 66 Control Panel Software section).
+The "PCM In" devices allow recording a stereo stream directly from the specified TDIF input pairs.
+The "SP/ANA In" device allows you to record a stereo stream directly from either the Analog or S/PDIF input, as selected in the Delta Control Panel's Hardware Settings page (only one pair of these inputs, analog or digital, can be used at one time, and the "active" input must be selected in the control panel).
+The "Mon.
+Mixer" device allows stereo recording from the digital "monitor" mixer built-into the Delta TDIF card.
+The audio data recorded from this device is the mix of input and output streams that is set up in the Delta Control Panel software's Monitor Mixer (see Delta TDIF Control Panel Software section).

 Note that all of the input devices are stereo.
 Your application software may break these down further to "left" and "right" mono devices.
-Therefore you may see them as "Left PCM In 1/2 Delta-66, Right PCM In 1/2 Delta-66", "Left S/PDIF In Delta-66, Right S/PDIF In Delta-66", or "Left Mon.
-Mixer Delta-66, Right Mon.
-Mixer Delta-66," etc. from within your recording software.
+Therefore you may see them as "Left PCM In 1/2 Delta-TDIF, Right PCM In 1/2 Delta-TDIF", "Left SP/ANA In Delta-TDIF, Right SP/ANA In Delta-TDIF", or "Left Mon.
+Mixer Delta-TDIF, Right Mon.
+Mixer Delta-TDIF," etc. from within your recording software.

-WINDOWS MME AUDIO OUTPUT DEVICES: All Delta 66 analog and S/PDIF outputs may be used simultaneously for a total of 6 output channels.
-Within your software application(s), the names of the Delta 66 audio output devices are:
+WINDOWS MME AUDIO OUTPUT DEVICES: All of the Delta TDIF Audio Card's analog and S/PDIF outputs may be used simultaneously for a total of 10 output channels.
+Within your software application(s), the names of the Delta TDIF audio output devices are: